Bunsly/JobSpy/README.md

 ---

 **Q: Received a response code 429?**
 **A:** This indicates that you have been blocked by the job board site for sending too many requests.
-Currently, * *LinkedIn** is particularly aggressive with blocking.
+All of the job board sites are aggressive with blocking.
 We recommend:

 - Waiting a few seconds between requests.
 - Trying a VPN or proxy to change your IP address.